netgroup/ABEbox/client/README.md

 ## Run
-Before running ABEBox Client, you should create a local directory where the Client will temporary store data in clear form, before protect and save it inside the destination directory.
+Before running ABEBox Client, you should create a local directory where the Client will temporary store data in clear form, before protect and save it inside the destination directory (the Docker container automatically creates a directory called *mountdir*).

-Next you have to generate ABE keys locally running the following command
+Next, for testing purposes, you have to generate ABE keys locally running the following command
 > python3 create_abe_msk.py -y

 Finally, you can now start the ABEBox Client by simply running the following command
 > python3 abebox.py basedir mountdir

-where *basedir* is the destination folder where protected data is stored and *mountdir* is the previously created folder with temporary data in clear form (the Docker container automatically creates them).
+where *basedir* is the destination folder where protected data is stored and *mountdir* is the previously created folder with temporary data in clear form.
+All you have to do now is to create new files in the mountdir and they will be automatically stored in a protected form on the basedir.
+Once created, a file can be edited at any time and changes will be automatically applied to the protected file.

 To test the Client, you need to use two shell windows because when you run the command the current shell will remain pending.
+Both *create_abe_msk.py* and *abebox.py* can be executed with various flags you can see by running each command with the tag *--help*.

 ## Issues
 To stop ABEBox Client, you just need to press *Ctrl+C*.
 If any error occurs during next executions, you may have to